bespon/bespon_website/docs/spec_overview.md

 A section ends at the next section.
 Alternatively, it is possible to return to the top (root) level of the data structure by using the section closing element, which has the form `|===/`.
-This parallels the delimiters for block strings.
+This parallels the delimiters for multiline strings.
 However, when this is used to close a section, the number of equals signs `=` in the closing element must match the number used to open the section.
 Furthermore, if the closing element is ever used, then ALL sections must be closed explicitly.